damiencorpataux/xfm-project-skeleton/README.md

 - database configuration
 - configured models
 - a blog controller
+- **a ReST-interface**

-It is suitable for a simple web-site containing a bunch of dynamic, database-related pages/forms.
+It is suitable for a simple web-site containing a bunch of dynamic, database-related pages/forms, **and for exposing your data through a ReST-interface**.

 How to setup mysql database